ifm/ifm3d/examples/o3r/configuration/configuration.md

 # How to: configure the camera

 The O3R has multiple parameters that have an influence on the point cloud.
 Some of them affect the raw measurement and others modify how the data is converted into x,y,z, etc values.
-These parameters can be changed to better fit your applications and we are going to see how here.
-You can refer to [this page](documentation/O3R/Parameters/parameters:Settings%20Description) for a detailed description of each parameter.
+These parameters can be changed to better fit your applications and this document presents how.
+You can refer to [this page](https://ifm3d.com/documentation/Technology/3D/index_3d.html) for a detailed description of each parameter.

 There are multiple functions available to read the current configuration of the device and to set a new one.
-We are using JSON formatting.
+Note that JSON formatting is used for all the configurations.

-For this process, we have to initialize the camera object (please have a look at the code example provided for full details of the imported libraries).
+For this process, a camera object has to be initialized (please have a look at the code example provided for full details of the imported libraries).
 :::::{tabs}
 ::::{group-tab} Python
 :::python